Dual-purpose improved conventional munition: United States DPICM projectiles

-Development work for DPICM projectiles began in the late 1950s, with the first projectile, the 105 mm M444 entering service in 1961.
+Development work for DPICM projectiles began in the late 1950s.
+The first projectile, the 105 mm M444, entered service in 1961.
 Its submunitions were simple bounding anti-personnel grenades (ICM).
 Production of the M444 ended in the early 1990s.

 The first true DPICM was the 155 mm M483, produced in the 1970s.
 By 1975, an improved version, the M483A1, was being used.
 The projectile carried 88 M42/M46 grenade-like dual purpose submunitions.
+The grenades are very similar, but M42 side wall is optimized for fragmentation characteristics while M46s have thicker walls strengthened to withstand additional setback loads in the last three aft layers of the projectile, where they are placed.

 The 155 mm M864 projectile entered production in 1987, and featured a base bleed that enhances the range of the projectile, although it still carries the same M42/M46 grenades.
 The base bleed mechanism reduces the submunition count to 72.
-Work was budgeted in 2003 to retrofit the M42/M46 grenades with self-destruct fuses to reduce the problem of "dud" submunitions that do not initially explode but may explode thereafter upon handling.
-In Vietnam they were known as "firecracker rounds" owing to the rippling detonation of submunitions over a couple of seconds.
+Work was budgeted in 2003 to retrofit the M42/M46 grenades with self-destruct fuses to reduce the problem of "dud" submunitions that do not initially explode, but may explode later upon handling.

 Work on 105 mm projectiles started in the late 1990s based around the M80 submunition.
-The eventual results were two shells, the M915 intended for use with the M119A1 light towed howitzer and the M916 developed for the M101/M102 howitzers.
+The eventual results were two shells, the M915 intended for use with the M119A1 light towed howitzer, and the M916 developed for the M101/M102 howitzers.